 Instead of focusing on the long term effects of working out, take notice of all the immediate benefits you’ll experience post-workout.
 You feel more energized, less stressed and you’ll also feel a sense of accomplishment which will ultimately leave you in a, generally, better mood.

 It will better suit someone to think of exercise as a way to rejuvenate one’s self.
 The endorphins that are produced give you the feeling that you’ve been revitalized with all sorts of positive energy.
-You’ll begin to notice that instead of feeling like a gym-18punishment, exercise is beginning to become more pleasurable to you.
+You’ll begin to notice that instead of feeling like a punishment, exercise is beginning to become more pleasurable to you.

 When we do not focus our energy towards bettering ourselves, we do not reserve energy to perform our daily tasks.
 Instead, we’ll focus our energy on catering to others.
 Whether it be your boss, a client or even a family member, you’ll ultimately leave yourself feeling drained and exhausted and you’ll have an increasingly difficult time trying to motivate yourself to get your daily dose of exercise in at that point.